<img src="https://secure.leadforensics.com/51024.png" style="display:none;">

 AppM Testing Dashboard 1200x490

-5. Quality Review or Quality Assurance
+5. Quality review or assurance

 Once the application owner is happy, we can move into a quality review or quality assurance on the package(s).
 Usually, an internal IT team checks that the application package meets all of the required organizational standards.
 This could include collecting answers regarding where the app installs, what shortcuts it has, whether or not it has an icon on the desktop, whether or not the naming standard is correct, whether or not the icons are going correctly into the menus, and so on.
 Depending on your organization, there can literally be more than a hundred checklist items that have to be crossed off.
 The outcome is typically a documented record called "Quality Assurance Review."